juba666/cic-go/README.md

 ```
 #### An example
 ```
-How many periods it will take to turn £1,000 into £2,000 at 10% interest rate?
+How many years will it take to turn £1,000 into £2,000 at 10% interest rate?

 7.27 = ln(2000/1000) / ln(1+(r/100))